cloudant-labs/clouseau/experiments/README.md

 ## Solution

 We use type safe builder pattern to implement lazy construction.
 We add an ActorFactory concept to abstract the creation of an object, so we can use different procedures for different types of nodes.
-We define Node, ActorFactory and EngineWorker as ZIO services and use `ZIO.environmentWithZIO[ServiceTrait]` to get concrete implementation of a trait.
+We define Node, ActorFactory and EngineWorker as ZIO services and use `ZIO.serviceWithZIO[ServiceTrait]` to get concrete implementation of a trait.

 # ClouseauEchoExperiment